hhj1897/FaceImageGenerator/README.md

 ```
 nosetests .
 ```
 The tests should not take longer than a few seconds.
 You are ready to use FaceImageGenerator.
+You will find some commented scripts in the demo folder.
 Enjoy!